 It is the responsibility of all parents or guardians to inform the School of any chronic or ongoing medical conditions or problems (e.g., asthma, allergies, dietary requirements).
 This can be done using the Parent Portal, where parents can update their child's medical record.
-Parents should make the medical staff aware of any short term or acute medical conditions by emailing them at medical@rbcs.org.uk and cc'ing your child's tutor and Head of Year.
+Parents should make the medical staff aware of any short term or acute medical conditions by emailing them at medical@rbcs.org.uk and cc'ing their child's tutor and Head of Year.

-If you have a severe allergy or significant medical condition, you will have a meeting with one of the nurses in the Medical Centre.
-A care plan will be written and shared with staff across the School to ensure you receive the care you need in the event of an emergency.
-This will be discussed with you and your parents or guardians.
+If a student has a severe allergy or significant medical condition, they will have a meeting with one of the nurses in the Medical Centre.
+A care plan will be written and shared with staff across the School to ensure they receive the care they need in the event of an emergency.
+This will be discussed with the student and their parents or guardians.